GIU-GANs: Global Information Utilization for Generative Adversarial Networks: Experimental Results

 In this experiment, we cropped and aligned all images from the CelebA dataset for training and trained 1 million times.
-All GANs generated 50k 64 × 64 images and tested their IS and FID scores.
-We show the best results of all models in Table 5.
+All GANs generated 50k 64×64 images, and we calculated their IS and FID scores.The best results of all models are shown in Table 6.

-Additionally, as shown in Figure 7, when DCGANs were trained on CelebA dataset, the gradient vanished of the discriminator resulted in no change of generator gradient.
-We no longer used DCGANs for comparison.
+In addition, as shown in Figure 10, when DCGANs were trained on the CelebA dataset, the gradient-vanishing of the discriminator resulted in no change of generator gradient.
+Thus, we no longer used DCGANs for comparison

-The images generated by GIU-GANs are shown in Figure 8.
-From Table 5, as we can see, GIU-GANs performed best in both IS and FID.
+The images generated by GIU-GANs are shown in Figure 11.
+From Table 6, GIU-GANs performed best in both IS and FID.